 For many Hearthstone players, particularly newer ones, deciding which legendary cards to craft with your hard-earned dust is a stressful experience.
 1600 dust isn't easy to come by, and the setback from crafting a card which ends up being useless can be potentially devastating.
-To help guide your crafting decisions, I asked a panel of expert players and pundits to rank their top 25.
+To help guide your crafting decisions, we asked a panel of experts to rank their top 20.
 Using their input, combined with my own expertise, I've created a list that represents a comprehensive guide to which legendaries you need in your collection now.
 Just start at #1 and work your way back until your decks are bristling with power.

-The plan isn't quite that simple of course.
-If you're looking to play a specific deck, or favour a particular class, you should give extra weight to the legendaries that are core to those archetypes.
+The plan isn't quite that simple, of course.
+If you're looking to play a specific deck, or favor a particular class, you should give extra weight to the legendaries that are core to those archetypes.
 You should still pay attention to the cards listed highly here due to their versatility, since those will go the furthest to increasing the power of your collection overall.

 As ever, we’ll update this list when a new set arrives and the meta has settled around it.

 The only Old God to keep a spot on our list is N’Zoth.
 Very few legendaries in the history of Hearthstone have had as big an impact on people’s deck building decisions as this tentacled menace.
 Upon release, control strategies were given a new lease on life, since a single 10-Mana card allows your deck to be completely dominant in the late-game, enabling you to focus on tweaking the remainder of your deck to counteract the earlier arriving threats of aggro and midrange decks.